Skip to main content

 About Ilha das Cobras

-Ilha das Cobras State Park encompasses a small island and associated marine and coastal habitats located in Paranaguá Bay, on the coast of Paraná state, Brazil.
-The island, whose name translates as 'Island of Snakes,' sits within one of the largest estuarine complexes in South America, a body of water of exceptional ecological importance for migratory shorebirds, marine mammals, and commercially important fish and crustaceans.
+Ilha das Cobras State Park encompasses a small island and associated coastal habitats located in the Paranaguá Estuarine Complex, between Laranjeiras and Paranaguá Bays, on the coast of Paraná state, Brazil [1].
+The park was established on September 4, 2018, through State Decree No. 10,959, protecting approximately 52 hectares of remnant Atlantic Forest (Dense Ombrophilous Forest) on the island [1].
+The island, whose name translates as 'Island of Snakes,' sits within one of the largest estuarine complexes in South America, a body of water of exceptional ecological importance for migratory shorebirds, sea turtles, marine mammals, and commercially important fish and crustaceans.
 The park protects a fragment of restinga vegetation — the coastal scrub and forest associated with sandy coastal substrates — along with mangrove margins and the marine waters immediately surrounding the island.
-It forms part of the broader mosaic of protected areas in Paranaguá Bay, which together constitute a major conservation complex along Brazil's Atlantic coast.
+It forms part of the broader mosaic of protected areas in Paranaguá Bay, which together constitute a major conservation complex along Brazil's Atlantic coast, including the UNESCO World Heritage Site of Superagüi National Park.

 Wildlife Ecosystems

 Ilha das Cobras and the waters surrounding it support diverse fauna characteristic of the Paranaguá Bay estuarine system.
 Bottlenose dolphins are regularly observed in the bay's channels, and franciscana dolphins — a small, critically endangered South American species — have been recorded near the island.
-Sea turtles, including the hawksbill and green turtle, use the bay's waters for foraging.
+Sea turtles, including the green and loggerhead species, use the island as a nesting and stopover site [1].
 The island's beaches and mangrove margins serve as roosting and foraging sites for numerous wading bird species, including roseate spoonbills, tricolored herons, and snowy egrets.
 Migratory shorebirds from the Arctic and sub-Arctic, including the red knot, use Paranaguá Bay as a critical wintering and stopover site during their annual migrations.
-The island takes its name from the population of snakes — historically abundant on the island — that prey on the nesting seabirds.
+The Paranaguá Bay complex as a whole supports over 200 fish species in its estuarine waters, which serve as nursery habitat for commercially important species [1].

 Flora Ecosystems

-The terrestrial vegetation of Ilha das Cobras consists primarily of restinga — the coastal scrub and forest that colonizes sandy, nutrient-poor soils adjacent to the sea in southeastern Brazil.
+The terrestrial vegetation of Ilha das Cobras consists primarily of restinga — the coastal scrub and forest that colonizes sandy, nutrient-poor soils adjacent to the sea in southeastern Brazil — and Dense Ombrophilous Forest (Atlantic Forest) with endemic Brazilian species [1].
 Restinga plant communities are characterized by shrubby and arboreal vegetation tolerant of saline spray, sandy substrates, and periodic flooding, including species of Clusia, Myrsine, Eugenia, and various bromeliads and cacti adapted to the harsh coastal conditions.
 Mangroves fringe portions of the island's shoreline where the substrate transitions to muddy, tidal conditions, with red mangrove (Rhizophora mangle) and white mangrove (Laguncularia racemosa) forming the dominant vegetation.
 The mangroves serve as nursery habitat for juvenile fish and shrimp and as nesting sites for herons and egrets.
 Both restinga and mangrove ecosystems are considered among the most threatened coastal habitats in Brazil.

 Geology